wilsonmar/wilsonmar.github.io/_posts/2021-04-15-azure-compute.md

 <a target="_blank" href="https://user-images.githubusercontent.com/300046/116013813-4f3b8680-a5ef-11eb-96a7-d72eb24c5567.png">
 <img alt="az-scale-sets-782x504" width="782" height="504" src="https://user-images.githubusercontent.com/300046/116013813-4f3b8680-a5ef-11eb-96a7-d72eb24c5567.png"></a>

-Azure VM Scale Sets let your create and manage a <strong>group of load balanced VMs</strong>.
+Azure VM Scale Sets enables creation and management a <strong>group of load balanced VMs</strong>.
 The number of VM instances can automatically increase of decreate in response to demand or a defined schedule.
 Scale sets provide high availability (HA) to your applications and allow you to centrally manage, configure, and update a large number of VMs.